avantifellows/plio-backend/README.md

     zappa manage dev "collectstatic --noinput"
     zappa update dev
     ```
-    The URL will be staging.plio.in (To be switched to staging.plio.in once we terminate EB)
+    The URL is: staging.plio.in
 * Production:
     ```
     # THIS COMMAND ONLY IF STATIC FILES HAVE CHANGED
     zappa manage prod "collectstatic --noinput"
     zappa update prod
     ```
-    The URL will be backend.plio.in (TBD)
+    The URL is: backend.plio.in

 ### Static Files